 This device has two ports, and you’ll be able to use one as your WAN (connected from your modem) and one as your LAN (connected to your switch).

 This is a great option for people who are interested in using pfSense with existing hardware.

-There is an endless amount of hardware that you can use pfSense on, but these are some of my personal favorites.
+However, there is an endless amount of hardware that you can use pfSense on, these are just some of my personal favorites.
 Whether you want to purchase a stand-alone device or an individual NIC that will allow you to run pfSense as a virtual machine or on old hardware, you have tons of options.

 Thanks for checking out the article on the best pfSense hardware.
-If you have any questions on the best pfSense hardware, please leave them in the comments!
+If you have any questions, please leave them in the comments!